 It allows individuals to develop a voice, especially for those with non-verbal communication who may have traditionally been deemed as 'hard to reach'.
 It allows individuals to explore their feelings and communicate complex thoughts through art making to build a therapeutic relationship, whilst gaining insight and understanding around difficult and traumatic experiences.

-For individuals with a learning disability or whose lives have been affected by traumatic personal or cultural experiences, illness, disabilities and/or have an additional psychological need.
-These may include anxiety, a change in behaviours, bereavement issues, dementia, trauma, communication issues, attachment or relational difficulties, depression, eating disorders or sensory needs may benefit from Art Therapy at any stage of life.
+Art therapy may help individuals with a learning disability or whose lives have been affected by traumatic personal or cultural experiences, illness, disabilities and/or have an additional psychological need.
+These may include anxiety, a change in behaviours, bereavement issues, dementia, trauma, communication issues, attachment or relational difficulties, depression, eating disorders or sensory needs.

 Do you have to be good at art?